 Where do I start?

 The easiest way to get started developing with Samvera is to install and configure Hyrax.
+Two resources will aid you with this – our general documentation and the GitHub page with specific installation instructions.
 While it is possible to create your own Samvera application by assembling the right components, and this has been a common practice in the Samvera Community in the past, ongoing maintenance of home grown solutions will be more expensive than sharing maintenance costs with the rest of the Community.
 We are in the process of focusing our Community development efforts on Hyrax, and that will be the code base we are best able to support and maintain.

 What if Hyrax will not work for me?